July 2, 2026

 Jennifer Burden & her mother Carren Shagley were long-time Bernal residents, are top San Francisco realtors, and remain committed to helping others succeed in San Francisco's real estate market.

-You can learn more at BernalExperts.com.
+You can learn more about Bernal Real Estate at BernalExperts.com.

 Stay up to date on the latest real estate trends.

-May 1, 2026
+July 1, 2026

 You’ve got questions and we can’t wait to answer them.